poldrack/reproducible-coding-workshop/jupytext/BeyondTheNotebook.md

 ## Using Jupytext

 Fortunately there is a tool called [Jupytext](https://jupytext.readthedocs.io/en/latest/) that allows one to easily move between Jupyter notebooks and plain text code.

-As an example, look at [Untitled.ipynb] which is a simple notebook containing a couple of code cells and a couple of Markdown cells.
+As an example, look at [Untitled.ipynb], which is a simple notebook containing a couple of code cells and a couple of Markdown cells.
 If we look at the content of the file, we will see that it contains much more than the content of the cells:

 ```
 {